nick8592/attention-mechanism-simulation/README.md

 # Attention Mechanism Simulation

-This project implements a basic attention mechanism to demonstrate its functionality using a simple RGB matrix as an input.
+This notebook implements a basic attention mechanism to demonstrate its functionality using a simple RGB matrix as an input.
 It includes steps for creating random matrices for RGB channels, computing attention weights, and applying the attention mechanism in a simulated environment.

-## Project Overview
+## Notebook Overview

 This implementation demonstrates the following key steps of the attention mechanism: